 When you have a SCORM file on your hands that you want to make viewable online, that doesn’t mean you need an LMS to do so.
 SCORM packages are usually HTML content at their core, which means they behave just like other webpages.
-A few simple steps will allow you to host a SCORM course and turn it into a link you can share online.
+A few simple steps will allow you to host courses and turn it into a link you can share online.

 Here are the methods of SCORM hosting that I’ll cover for you in this article: